 While slow speed is something to consider, lax security can be a serious problem.
 Using free Wi-Fi in public spaces is risky.
 Encryption standards may not be adequate, so anyone sitting near you could gain access to your personal information.

 So could hackers who know public Wi-Fi can lead them directly into your phone.
 Talk about a fast way to ruin your trip!
+This is why we use (and recommend) a VPN service like SurfShark.

 If you do choose the free Wi-Fi route, the critical thing to remember is to turn off your international roaming.
 Depending on your provider, failure to do so could result in staggering charges on your next bill.